FlavScents AInsights Entry for Ethyl Lactate (CAS: 97-64-3)

 3. Natural Occurrence & Formation

 Ethyl lactate occurs naturally in various fruits and fermented products.
-It is formed through the esterification of lactic acid with ethanol, a reaction that can occur during fermentation processes.
-This compound is often found in wine, beer, and other alcoholic beverages, contributing to their complex aroma profiles.
-Its presence in natural products supports its designation as a "natural flavor" in regulatory contexts.
+It is formed through the esterification of lactic acid with ethanol, a process that can occur naturally during fermentation.
+This compound is often associated with the "natural flavor" designation due to its presence in natural sources and its production via fermentation, a process considered natural by many regulatory bodies.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs